 Please submit your application as a PDF file via our grant application web portal.

-There’s no standard format as long as you answer all of the required questions below!
 Please do NOT include any identifying information about the artist — our committee process is screened so that all applicants are anonymized.
 Your account provides all of the information we need.

 A note about tickets